html

 Presence before you name it.
 Awareness before you interpret it.
 You, before the idea of you arrives to explain things.

-Most people live one beat behind their own experience.
+It is easy to live one beat behind your own experience.
 A sensation appears and the mind rushes to label it.
 A thought appears and the mind rushes to argue with it.
 An emotion rises and the mind rushes to justify it.
-A memory flashes and the mind rushes to build a courtroom.
-An email arrives and the mind rushes to write an ending.
 Life becomes an ongoing commentary track that forgets it is optional.

 Aum is the beat where commentary fails to load.